gohugoio/hugo/content/contribute/documentation.md

 The Hugo documentation comes with very robust shortcodes to help you add interactive code snippets.

 {{% note %}}
-With both the `code` and the `output` shortcodes, *you still need to include the triple back ticks and language declaration*.
-This was done by design so that the shortcode wrappers were easily added to legacy documentation and will be that much easier to remove if needed in future versions of the docs.
-We assume that the triple-back-tick syntax will live longer than the shortcode.
+With both `code` and `output` shortcodes, *you must include triple back ticks and language declaration*.
+This was done by design so that the shortcode wrappers were easily added to legacy documentation and will be that much easier to remove if needed in future versions of the Hugo docs.
+We assume that the triple-back-tick syntax will live longer than our current, pretty shortcode. {{< emo ":smile:" >}}
 {{% /note %}}

-#### Input Code Block
+#### `code`

-The first shortcode is the one you'll use most often, `code`. `code`, like all code block shortcodes, requires at least a single `file` named parameter.
+`code` is the code block shortcode you'll use most often. `code` requires at least a single `file` named parameter.
 Here is the signature:

 ````golang
 {{%/* code file="smart/file/name/with/path.html" download="download.html" copy="true" */%}}